 - Which pages are most popular on your website.

 - Which age group of the users is visiting your site mostly.

 You can add Google Analytics to WordPress using several methods.
 I have explained two different methods below.
 These two methods are easy and safe and also beginner-friendly.

 But, first, you need to sign up for Google Analytics.
 If you already have signed up for it then you can ignore the Signing up process and go to the next step.

 Go to http://analytics.google.com/ and log in with your Google account.

-- Enter a name for the website.
-You can choose any name here.
+Enter a name for the Analytics Account.
+You can use any name here.
 Click on the Next button to proceed further.